Can you believe I’ve written 100 posts since I started this blog over a year ago?

 Husband’s mom screamed her head off and it was AWESOME.

-There is truly nothing more fun on this planet than telling your family members that you’re expecting a baby!
+There is truly nothing more fun on this planet than telling your family members and friends that you’re expecting a baby!

 I told Husband that I wish we had more friends so we could tell more people!